 Join Chicken Little as she plucks up her courage and goes on a quest to save the world, one animal at a time, as she journeys forth and meets a whole cast of quirky, colourful characters, such as Cocky Locky, Ducky Daddles, Turkey Lurkey, and even the dastardly Foxy Loxy.

 Directed by Kate Golledge and starring Ann Lek and Andrew Lau with Allysa Lie, Chrenshaw Yeo and Natalie Yeap, Chicken Little was created in collaboration with one of London’s hottest new musical theatre teams – Jake Brunger and Pippa Cleary, and was even selected to be presented in a showcase for new musicals in the making at Andrew Lloyd Webber’s The Other Palace this year.
-With Chicken Little, SRT’s The Young Company promises an exhilarating new musical adventure with toe-tapping songs from the writers of SRT’s Red Riding Hood and Treasure Island, perfect for kids aged 3 and up, and the young at heart.
+With Chicken Little, SRT’s The Little Company promises an exhilarating new musical adventure with toe-tapping songs from the writers of SRT’s Red Riding Hood and Treasure Island, perfect for kids aged 3 and up, and the young at heart.

 Chicken Little plays at the KC Arts Centre from 25th October to 8th December.
 Tickets available from SISTIC